JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `defaultDestinationDirectory`
 {#prepareSandbox-defaultDestinationDirectory}

-Default sandbox destination directory where plugin files will be copied.
+Specifies the default sandbox destination directory where plugin files will be copied.

 {style="narrow"}
 Type